PhysicalAddons/physical-starlight-and-atmosphere-docs/docs/getting-started.md

 ## Presets

-Presets allow to store a snapshot of your customized atmosphere settings and return to it later or use already predefined presets provided by the addon.
+Presets allow you to store a snapshot of your customized atmosphere settings and return to it later or use already predefined presets provided by the addon.

 !!! info
     To be able to use PSA predefined presets you have to use Blender version 3.0 and above.

-### This works with PSA version 1.7+
+    Automatically generated PSA presets are only available with PSA version 1.7+.

+#### Installing and using presets

+1. Install the PSA addon (version 1.7+)
+2. Enable the addon
+3. In one of the Blender existing Areas open *Data > Asset Browser*
+4. Choose ''PSA'' in the dropdown menu
+5. Choose the preset you like and drag it into your scene

-??? summary "If you have used previous versions of Presets"
+??? summary "Troubleshooting: Concerning previous versions of Presets"
     If you have used the previous versions of Presets, you will need to delete the old asset file:

     - Open file explorer